top (1K)

 You can read the entire article if you are interested in the technical side of the things.
 What I want to discuss here is different - are gyrocopters interesting for ultralight pilots, i.e. for you?
 Should you look for gyrocopter kits or gyrocopter plans online?
 The short answer is yes.

-As long as there is an ultralight gyrocopter, it looks similar to the ultralight helicotper - a simple construction with minimum overload, sometimes no cockpit and no fancy stuff at all.
+There are also ultralight gyrocopters which look similar to the ultralight helicotpers - simple construction with minimum overload, sometimes no cockpit and no fancy stuff at all.

 Can You Own A Gyrocopter?